About the MSC

 USF continued to grow significantly and found it was in need of a new student union building to support the substantial developments USF had undergone.
 Students in 2003 realized this and supported a fee increase to finance and endorse a plan to build our 230,000 square foot new union building.

+The current building, including the MSC Plaza and bull fountain, opened on August 20, 2008.
 Today the Phyllis P. Marshall Student Center serves more than 10,000 student, staff, faculty, and visitors every day.

 1,200 seat ballroom, 400 seat multipurpose room, 700 seat auditorium, 100 workstation computer lab, expansive food court, sports grille, fine dining restaurant, space for student organizations, a variety of lounges, study spaces, programming areas, large atrium and gathering space, several outdoor programming areas, courtyards, outdoor eating areas, and retail stores.